Getting pregnant - some tips

 Flipping that knowledge and using it to help you get pregnant is one of the perks.

-Fertility awareness is also great way to check your overall health, and cheaper, and less stressful, than the kind of fertility tests generally offered to women.
+Fertility awareness is also a great way to check your overall health, and cheaper, and less stressful, than the kind of fertility tests generally offered to women.

 Flipping that knowledge and using it to help you get pregnant is one of the perks.

-Fertility awareness is also great way to check your overall health, and cheaper, and less stressful, than the kind of fertility tests generally offered to women.
+Fertility awareness is also a great way to check your overall health, and cheaper, and less stressful, than the kind of fertility tests generally offered to women.

 The impact of your age on fertility is probably the first thing on your mind.
 We've all heard about women's fertility "falling off a cliff" when we reach 30 or 35.